This post is also available in: Español (Spanish)

 Piazza da Spagna – located at the bottom of the Spanish Steps and one of Rome's most famous squares.
 Built in 1723, with 12 different flights and 137 steps, this site is the epitome of elegance and is a particular favorite of tourists and professional photographers alike.

-Vatican City – Vatican Museums and St. Peter’s Basilica are the main attractions here.
+Vatican City – Vatican Museums and St. Peter's Basilica are the main attractions here.
 Afternoon tours tend to be less crowded.
 Located in the Vatican Museum, the sculpture of Laocoön is a favorite of many.
 Also be sure to check out the Gay Vatican Tour offered by Quiiky Travel.
-You can even get a discount on the tour when booking online.
-Click here for your exclusive discount.
+Book tour →

 Trevi Fountain – is it a sculpture or is it a fountain?
 The answer is YES – and a celebration of water's incredible power and ever mutating existence – typical of Rome.
 Said to embody “the soul of the world”, the fantasy creatures and soft natural lines of this attraction are magnificent examples of Baroque art.